Hey, Sumit here 🤗

 Tip: If you spot an aged domain with hundreds or even thousands of referring domains but a lower DR, then most likely maximum number of backlinks would be manually made 😉

 It can make a big difference in the success of your affiliate site.

-An expired domain which was a known brand/business/organization once will have a much higher probability of success than a small personal blog domain.
+An aged domain which was a known brand/business/organization once will have a much higher probability of success than a small personal blog domain.

 Google trusts websites that were popular in the past.

-When you combine this level of authority and trust with the strong contextual backlinks, your expired domain will have a significant impact on your rankings. 😄
+When you combine this level of authority and trust with the strong contextual backlinks, your aged domain will have a significant impact on your rankings. 😄